 This is a super simple recipe to whip together and shouldn't take more than 10 or 15 minutes.

-In a medium bowl, mix together your dry ingredients: flour, baking soda, baking powder, salt and spices.
+- In a medium bowl, mix together your dry ingredients: flour, baking soda, baking powder, salt and spices.
 Set this aside.
-You'll want to have your chopped peach half at the ready and set aside as well.

 Cinnamon Peach Buttercream